jonnyhoeven/workshop/WORKSHOP.md

 ### Lens

-Lens is a Kubernetes IDE that allows you to manage and monitor your clusters, and deploy.
+Lens is a Kubernetes IDE that allows you to manage and monitor and manipulate your clusters.

 Recently some features were removed from Open Lens.
 Plugins replacing this functionality aren't yet working properly.
 So for now, it's recommended to use the Mirantis Free version of Lens.